-My Planet Natural is a Singapore online store for conscious consumers.
+My Planet Natural is a Singapore online store looking for conscious consumers.
 Our focus is fairly simple.
-We currently provide consumer products for skin, body and home that have a significant alignment with creating a better tomorrow.
+We provide consumer products for skin, body and home that have a significant alignment with creating a better tomorrow.

 You would be forgiven for thinking we are all about natural products.
 While we do have many natural products.